aaronbloomfield/ccc/docs/web3py.md

 my_address='0x0123456789abcdef0123456789abcdef01234567';
 ```

 This address has to be in correct check-summed form -- you can run it through [ethsum.netlify.app](https://ethsum.netlify.app/) to get the check-summed version.
-You can also use the Web3.py library to checksum and address: `Web3.toChecksumAddress(addr)`.
+You can also use the Web3.py library to checksum and address: `Web3.to_checksum_address(addr)`.

 Once we have the private key, we have to take three steps: create the transaction, sign it, and then transmit it to the blockchain.

 Let's first create the transaction:

 ```
-transaction = contract.functions.getTokenCCAbbreviation().buildTransaction({
+transaction = contract.functions.getTokenCCAbbreviation().build_transaction({
     'gas': 70000,
-    'gasPrice': w3.toWei('10', 'gwei'),
+    'gasPrice': w3.to_wei('10', 'gwei'),
     'from': my_address,
     'nonce': w3.eth.get_transaction_count(my_address)
     })
 ```

-Parameters, if there were any, would go in the parenthesis after the method name, not in the `buildTransaction()` parentheses.
+Parameters, if there were any, would go in the parenthesis after the method name, not in the `build_transaction()` parentheses.

 Other fields could be added as well -- if we wanted to send some wei in with the transaction, such as to a `payable` function, then we would add a `value` key with the (integer) wei amount as the value.